-For logistics fleets across dash cams are increasingly seen as a core safety and risk management tool.
-From collision defence and driver protection to fraud prevention and insurance cost control, camera technology offers clear operational benefits.
+Deploying a dash cam for fleet vehicles offers clear operational benefits, from collision defence and driver protection to fraud prevention and insurance cost control.
 However, successful deployment is as much about governance and workforce trust as it is about hardware specification.
-Leaders in both public and private sectors attending the Fleet Summit must carefully balance safety outcomes with privacy, compliance and employee relations…
+Leaders in both public and private sectors attending the Fleet Summit must carefully balance safety outcomes with privacy, compliance and employee relations.

 Forward-facing and multi-camera systems provide valuable evidence in the event of collisions or disputes.
 For public sector fleets, such as local authority services, highways teams or utilities, cameras can also protect staff from false allegations or aggressive incidents.